If you’re in search of a new cell phone plan, you may have come across Google Fi and its affordable pricing.

 Google Fi rides on T-Mobile’s 5G network, which covers 98% of the U.S. population.

-T-Mobile, and as a result Google Fi, has one of the largest 5G networks in the country.
+T-Mobile, and as a result Google Fi, has the largest 5G networks in the country.

 Google Fi offers nationwide 4G LTE coverage using T-Mobile’s 4G LTE network, which covers over 99% of Americans.

-You’ll get the same access to T-Mobile’s LTE and 5G networks.
+Google Fi customers will get the same access to T-Mobile's 4G LTE and 5G networks as T-Mobile customers directly.

-Google Fi coverage is a little bit worse than AT&T coverage.
+Google Fi coverage is worse than AT&T coverage.

 Along with coverage, data speeds are another important factor to consider.